ForgottenIce/GMD/Blogs/Game Design Document/README.md

 # Slime Forest: Arcade Adventure - Game Design Document
 This is my GDD (Game Design Document).
-The content of this document is subject to change, as it is hard to predict exactly what should be worked on ahead of time (SPOILERS: My milestones have changed quite a bit).
-Check the [Git history](https://github.com/ForgottenIce/GMD/commits/main/Blogs/Game%20Design%20Document/README.md) of this document if you are curious.
+The content of this document has changed over time.
+Check the [Git history](https://github.com/ForgottenIce/GMD/commits/main/Blogs/Game%20Design%20Document/README.md) of this file if you are curious.

 ## The General Ideas for My Game
 - It's a 2D platformer